RALIST/game/Wasteland Chronicles.md

 - Exposure to radiation or other environmental hazards could cause mutations, which can have both positive and negative effects on the character.
 - Players could choose to embrace mutations or seek ways to cure them, depending on their desired playstyle and roleplaying preferences.
+- Mutations occur based on exposure to certain environments or actions, with a base chance of 5% during such events.
+Players can acquire perks every 5 levels, with a maximum of 5 active perks at any time.
+Additional perks can be swapped in at designated "Mutation Stations" found in major settlements.
 ## Part 3:  Wasteland Exploration

 ### Game world